Just 55% of People Actually Know What VPNs Do [Survey]

 How safe are internet browsers that come pre-equipped with VPN features?

-These answers have been edited for punctuation and brevity.
+Some responses may have been slightly edited for clarity and brevity.

 More tips for getting the most out of your VPN